 Brinkley honors its rail history with a beautifully restored 1912 Central Delta Depot Museum and Visitors Center in the downtown district.
 Antique and gift shops, plus travel accommodations are available.
 Fargo Agricultural School Museum, just north of Brinkley, preserves items from an early 20th century African-American school started by Floyd Brown of the Tuskegee Institute.

 Outdoor adventures are close by, including Marion McCollum/Greenlee Lake.
 Operated by the Arkansas Game and Fish Commission, the 300-acre lake has two barrier-free fishing piers, two boat docks/launches and plenty of blue gill, bass and channel catfish.
 The region also boasts great waterfowl hunting in nearby public management areas.
-Brinkley is also near the Louisiana Purchase State Park.
+Brinkley is near the Louisiana Purchase State Park and is on the Monroe County Loop off the Great River Road National Scenic Byway.